-Report aims to prevent medical misdiagnoses and under treatmentNovember 9th, 2012 in Immunology /
+Report aims to prevent medical misdiagnoses and under treatmentNovember 9, 2012 in Medicine & Health / Immunology

 With today's modern medicine, misdiagnoses may be unexpected and surprising.
 But when symptoms of an unknown and uncommon illness mimic a number of other conditions, it can be difficult for medical professionals to properly diagnose and treat patients.
 That's why four leading allergy/immunology organizations have announced the release of a report to help set a new standard for a commonly misdiagnosed, under-recognized and under treated condition known as angioedema, the rapid swelling of deep layers of skin and tissue.